 Annual Progress Monitoring: The Director of Academics is responsible for ensuring that students new to the public school system must be given the Language Usage Survey (LUS) to fill out.
 The LUS will be administered and kept in the cumulative file for each student.
 The Director of Operations is responsible for maintaining the student files and ensuring each student's LUS is on file.
-If a student has one or more responses on the LUS that indicate that another language besides English is used at home, RioGAFA will then administer the WIDA Placement Test (W-APT) for students entering Kindergarten.
-The WIDA Screener Online will be administered to students' placement.
+If a student has one or more responses on the LUS that indicate that another language besides English is used at home, RioGAFA will then administer the WIDA Placement Test (W-APT) for students entering

+Kindergarten.
+The WIDA Screener Online will be administered to students entering grades 1-12.
+The criteria rubrics created by the NMPED will be used in determining the students' placement.
 If a student is identified as an EL, a notification letter will be sent home to the families regarding their EL status.
 Parents can either opt-in or out of the EL Services.
-If families opt into the services, students who score a composite score of 5.0 or higher will be exited from EL services and monitored for two academic years.
+If families opt into the services, students will be given the ACCESS assessment annually to measure progress towards proficiency.
+Students who score a composite score of 5.0 or higher will be exited from EL services and monitored for two academic years.
 Students that score a composite score of 4.9 or lower will retain EL status and continue to receive services with annual notification given to parents regarding EL services.